McLean Hospital 115 Mill Street Belmont, MA 02478

 Our team of psychiatrists, licensed psychologists, family therapists, and registered nurses specialize in alcohol and drug addiction and related mental health disorders, and are devoted to improving the quality of life of patients and their families.
 The emphasis of the day program, reinforced by evidence-based treatment and cutting-edge therapy models, is to provide a sufficient level of stability for the patient to be able to gradually leave treatment.

-According to the National Council on Alcoholism and Drug Dependence, 17.6 million Americans, or 1 in every 12 adults, suffer from alcohol abuse or dependence.
+According to the National Council on Alcoholism and Drug Dependence, 17.6 million Americans, or 1 in every 12 adults, struggle with alcohol abuse or dependence.

 Family involvement is encouraged and with the permission of the patient, family members are included in assessment, care, and aftercare planning.
 We also offer support and education, including a family support group in Proctor House every Monday evening for families of McLean Hospital patients.

 We work in conjunction with a broad range of programs across the Substance Use Disorders Division in order to provide comprehensive substance use treatment for patients at every level of care, from intensive inpatient detoxification to individual and group outpatient therapy offered by McLean’s Adult Outpatient Services.